 Beneficiaries can freely move across the Belgian territory, therefore changing communes simply entails transfer of responsibilities to the PCSW of the new commune for social welfare.
 The new PCSW will nonetheless check again if the beneficiary meets all the conditions to obtain social welfare.

 The requirement of “habitual residence” in a commune means that leaving the country for more than 7 days requires prior notification to the PCSW, otherwise the PCSW can suspend social welfare.
-If the beneficiary duly informs the PCSW and stays away no longer than 4 weeks in total per year, social welfare will not be suspended; it will be paid even when he or she is abroad.
+If the beneficiary duly informs the PCSW and stays away no longer than 4 weeks in total per year, social welfare will not be suspended; it will be paid even when they are abroad.
 The PCSW can also allow an exception to this rule and even pay during the beneficiary’s stay abroad for more than 4 weeks.
 Examples in which this exception was granted include studies abroad to obtain a diploma or supporting a severely ill family member abroad.

 In practice, the deadline of 2 months for leaving the shelter and finding a house after the grant of a protection status is overall too short (see Housing).
 If these 2 months have passed and no extension has been granted, beneficiaries have to leave the shelter even if they have not found a place to stay.